CME211/notes/lecture-06/2-oop.md

         for line in f:
             name = line.split()[0]
             if name in self.namedata:
-                # Probability the name is female
+                # The next three lines compute the probability the name is female
                 weightm = float(line.split()[1])
                 weightf = self.weights[name]
                 self.namedata[name] = weightf/(weightf + weightm)